 - This big kitty will literally sit at the dinner table with us, waiting on some bite-size yummies, without ever getting on the table.
 He knows that if he stays in his seat, he gets a treat.
 And he is a FOODIE!
 He’ll eat anything from Macaroni and cheese, waffles, key lime pie, chicken..you name it.

 - He’s friends with everyone!
 I’ve never seen him get ugly with any of the other Coonies, or our dog Branson.
 He’s just a big old loverboy.

 What Does Omega look like now?

-Omega, our white Maine Coon is very easy to photograph.
-If you want to learn how to photograph kittens, be sure to read the article in our blog.
+If you want to learn how to photograph kittens, be sure to read the article on our blog.